Dosage form: injection, solution

 Excretion: Following administration of 14C-labeled busulfan to humans, approximately 30% of the radioactivity was excreted into the urine over 48 hours; negligible amounts were recovered in feces.

-Pediatric Patients: In a pharmacokinetic study of Busulfan Injection in 24 pediatric patients, the population pharmacokinetic (PPK) estimates of Busulfan Injection for clearance (CL) and volume of distribution (V) were determined.
+Pediatric Patients: In a pharmacokinetic study of busulfan in 24 pediatric patients, the population pharmacokinetic (PPK) estimates of busulfan for clearance (CL) and volume of distribution (V) were determined.
 For actual body weight, PPK estimates of CL and V were 4.04 L/hr per 20 kg (3.37 mL per min per kg; interpatient variability 23%); and 12.8 L per 20 kg (0.64 L per kg; interpatient variability 11%).

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Busulfan depleted oocytes of female rats and induced sterility in male rats and hamsters.
 The solvent DMA may also impair fertility.
-A DMA daily dose of 0.45 g/kg/day given to rats for nine days (equivalent to 44% of the daily dose of DMA contained in the recommended dose of Busulfan Injection on a mg/m2 basis) significantly decreased spermatogenesis in rats.
-A single subcutaneous dose of 2.2 g/kg (27% of the total DMA dose contained in Busulfan Injection on a mg/m2 basis) four days after insemination terminated pregnancy in 100% of tested hamsters [see Use in Specific Populations (8.3)].
+A DMA daily dose of 0.45 g/kg/day given to rats for nine days (equivalent to 44% of the daily dose of DMA contained in the recommended dose of busulfan on a mg/m2 basis) significantly decreased spermatogenesis in rats.
+A single subcutaneous dose of 2.2 g/kg (27% of the total DMA dose contained in busulfan on a mg/m2 basis) four days after insemination terminated pregnancy in 100% of tested hamsters [see Use in Specific Populations (8.3)].

 Documentation of the safety and efficacy of busulfan as a component of a conditioning regimen prior to allogeneic hematopoietic progenitor cell reconstitution is derived from two sources:

-i) analysis of a prospective clinical trial of Busulfan Injection that involved 61 patients diagnosed with various hematologic malignancies, and
+- analysis of a prospective clinical trial of busulfan that involved 61 patients diagnosed with various hematologic malignancies, and

 All patients (61/61) experienced myeloablation.
 The median time to neutropenia was 4 days.
 All evaluable patients (60/60) engrafted at a median of 13 days post-transplant (range 9 to 29 days); one patient was considered non-evaluable because he died of a fungal pneumonia 20 days after BMT and before engraftment occurred.
 All but 13 of the patients were treated with prophylactic G-CSF.
 Evidence of donor cell engraftment and chimerism was documented in all patients who had a chromosomal sex marker or leukemic marker (43/43), and no patient with chimeric evidence of allogeneic engraftment suffered a later loss of the allogeneic graft.
 There were no reports of graft failure in the overall study population.
 The median number of platelet transfusions per patient was 6, and the median number of red blood cell transfusions per patient was 4.